 - Dry fruit in the microwave

-- Dehydrate them using a dehydrator
+- Dehydrated fruit garland using a dehydrator

-How To Make Dry Fruit Garland: Learn how to dry oranges and make dried apples for your garland.
+Learn How To Make Dry Fruit Garland: Learn how to dry oranges and make dried apples for your garland.

 HOW TO MAKE POPCORN GARLAND WITH CRANBERRY